Gareth Bale agrees to join MLS side Los Angeles FC on one-year deal after leaving Real Madrid

-Former Real Madrid forward Gareth Bale is set to sign for MLS side Los Angeles FC; he is looking to maintain his fitness ahead of Wales' appearance at the 2022 World Cup; follow the summer transfer window on Sky Sports News and across the Sky Sports app and website
+Former Real Madrid forward Gareth Bale to join for MLS side Los Angeles FC; he is looking to maintain his fitness ahead of Wales' appearance at the 2022 World Cup; follow the summer transfer window on Sky Sports News and across the Sky Sports app and website

 Gareth Bale has agreed to join MLS side Los Angeles FC on a one-year deal.